 During my PhD studies I never structured my day like office work from 9 am to 5 pm.
-My typical working day was 9 am to 9 pm, seven days a week, but that included checking SNS, messaging back, quick glossary shopping, and cooking a meal.
+My typical working day was 9 am to 9 pm, seven days a week, but that included checking SNS, quick glossary shopping, and cooking a meal.
 I worked wherever I liked (home, campus, Starbucks, even on a train) and whenever I wanted to (after dinner, and even in the middle of the night).
-As a student, this lifestyle worked, and I was able to finish my studies in three and a half years.
+As a student, this lifestyle worked.

 On 1st September 2020, my postdoctoral life started.

-So, this week, I experienced this new arrangement, concentrating on the fixed timetable, and calling it a day at five o’clock, which means no work after five, unlike during my years of study.
-I was surprised at how productive the days were – it was more effective than working for longer periods.
-The only difference is that I stopped doing other stuff, apart from work-relevant matters, which made me more focused on processing the tasks I have.
+This week, I experienced this new arrangement, concentrating on the fixed timetable, and calling it a day at five o’clock, which means no work after five, unlike during my years of study.
+I was surprised at how productive the days were – it was more effective than working for longer hours.